A practical guide to bird watching in Sonoma County, California

 (Unless otherwise indicated, all phone numbers are in the 707 area code)

 Brant is the only small, dark goose normally present in the county.
 Identified by its black head and neck with white, streaked, vaguely triangular patches on either side of the neck (in the Pacific subspecies, Branta bernicla nigricans or "Black Brant," these nearly connect at the front to form a collar; the white patches are absent in juvenile birds of all subspecies); black legs, dark greyish-brown back and tail feathers but with a white rump patch and white at the vent.
 The bird in the photo above is probably a Black Brant that looks rather brown mostly because of faded plumage.
 Black Brant, may also be referred to as Pacific Brent Goose.
 Some sources recognize three subspecies of Brant: The Atlantic or Pale-bellied Brant or American Brant (Branta bernicla hrota); the Dark-bellied Brant (Branta bernicla bernicla); and the Black Brant or Pacific Brant or Pacific Brent Goose (Branta bernicla nigricans).
 Some suggest these should be distinct species, but that remains controversial.
-Asian populations were once considered a separate group as well Branta bernicla orientalis, but that is no longer current.
+Asian populations were once considered a separate group as well (Branta bernicla orientalis), but that view is no longer current.
 The recognized groups may in some places interbreed, creating individuals with intermediate characteristics.
 When in doubt, you can call it a Brant and leave it at that.

 Voice: Cornell Lab of Ornithology: All About Birds--Brant